barrucadu/dejafu/doc/getting_started.rst

 .. code-block:: none

   > autocheck myFunction
-  [pass] Never Deadlocks
-  [pass] No Exceptions
+  [pass] Successful
-  [fail] Consistent Result
+  [fail] Deterministic
       "hello" S0----S1--S0--

       "world" S0----S2--S0--
   False

-There are no deadlocks or uncaught exceptions, which is good; but the program is (as you probably spotted) nondeterministic!
+There are no concurrency errors, which is good; but the program is (as you probably spotted) nondeterministic!

 Along with each result, Déjà Fu gives us a representative execution trace in an abbreviated form.  ``Sn`` means that thread ``n`` started